 Top Old French Girl Name: Marie

 The Most Popular French Girl Name from 1900 all the way to 1910 was Marie.
 Meaning Mary in English, it was a common French tradition amongst French Catholic families to name their female child Marie after Jesus’ Mother, Mary.
-With over 5.3 million French girls given the name Marie as a first name alone, it is no secret that Marie was a name of respect, a name that was passed on and a name of honor.
+As a matter of fact, with over 5.3 million French girls given the name Marie as a first name alone, it is no secret that Marie was a name of respect, a name that was passed on and a name of honor.
 Now it may still hold those meanings for some, for others it is a beautiful old French name that still has survived these modern times.
 Choose Marie for your baby’s name.

 If you are looking to give your child a strong girl name, look no further than to name her one of the strongest names in French history, Jeanne.